 In addition to the requirements of the Graduate School, the degree students must meet all the academic requirements and clinical practicum requirements for the Certificate of Clinical Competence of the American Speech-LanguageHearing Association.
-Copies of requirements for both Illinois and national certification are available in the departmental office.
+Copies of requirements for both Illinois and national certification can be found online.
 The graduate programs are accredited by the Council on Academic Accreditation.